decile-team/cords/README.md

 ## Next Steps

 ## Tutorials
+We have added example python code and tutorial notebooks under examples folder.
 ## Documentation

 The documentation for the latest version of CORDS can always be found [here](https://cords.readthedocs.io/en/latest/).